 - Hypothyroidism is an underproduction of thyroid hormone and has symptoms like weight gain and fatigue, constipation, depression, low body temperature, sleep disturbances, difficulty in concentrating, fluid retention (edema), hair loss, infertility, Joint aches, and light sensitivity.

 - Hypothyroidism is more common than hyperthyroidism

-- The most common cause of hypothyroidism is Hashimoto’s thyroiditis, an autoimmune condition in which body attacks its own thyroid tissues.
+- The most common cause of hypothyroidism is Hashimoto’s thyroiditis, an autoimmune condition in which the body attacks its own thyroid tissues.
 This autoimmune disease accounts for 90% of Americans with hypothyroidism.

-- Blood tests are available to diagnose the thyroid disorders.
-Usually, blood test for TSH level is done.
+- Blood tests are available to diagnose thyroid disorders.
+Usually, a blood test for TSH level is done.
 But other tests are also available to check the detailed functionality of the gland and its hormones.
 Usually, doctors figure out the disorder according to the symptoms.

 - The disorders of thyroid gland produce very common symptoms.
 This misleads the diagnosis.
 Usually, patients take it easy due to common symptoms like constipation or depression.
 And try to relieve their symptoms and not understanding the root cause.

 - Synthetic thyroxine (T4) is available for the treatment of thyroid disorders.